What's the Best Phone for Kids? Our Ultimate Comparison Guide

 Service costs for a kid-safe phone tend to be higher than typical phone service because you are paying for their advanced filtering and monitoring capabilities.

-• MMGuardian costs $9.99/month without cellular service.
+- MMGuardian costs $9.99/month without cellular service.
 If a $10/month cellular plan is added, MMGuardian becomes the most affordable option, totaling approximately $20/month for their service cost plus a cellular plan of your choice.
-MMGuardian phones also include their robust monitoring and alerting software.
+MMGuardian phones also include their monitoring and alerting software.

-• Bark's plans start at $29/month with no data service and go up to $89/month with unlimited data.
-The plan price also includes a subscription to Bark Premium, which can be used for an unlimited number of devices and children in your household.
+- Bark's plans start at $39/month with no data service and go up to $89/month with unlimited data.
+The plan price is higher because it includes the phone as well as a subscription to Bark Premium, which can be used for an unlimited number of devices and children in your household.
 Bark Premium provides some of the best monitoring software available (more on that below), but only you can decide if the cost is worth it.
-We’ll note that Bark Premium monitoring can also be added to Pinwheel and MMGuardianphones at Bark’s regular $15/month price, but it will have fewer features without Bark’s custom hardware and software.
+We’ll note that Bark Premium monitoring can also be added to Pinwheel and MMGuardian phones at Bark’s regular $14/month price, but it will have fewer features without Bark’s custom hardware and software.

 Phone options

 Speaking of hardware, let’s talk about the phones themselves.
-All the carriers have an entry-level device in the $150-$200 range, which helps reduce the pain if your child is likely to drop or lose their phone while they’re learning to be responsible.
-(Make sure you check on the device warranty if this is a concern; Gabb and Bark include a one-year full warranty.)
+All the carriers have an entry-level device in the $99-$179 range (except Bark, which is free, but has a higher monthly plan), which helps reduce the pain if your child is likely to drop or lose their phone while they’re learning to be responsible.
+Make sure you check on the device warranty if this is a concern.
+Most of these are the Samsung A series phone.
 Pinwheel has the most phone options with five different models including refurbished phones as well as a Pixel phone at $599.

 [[CTA]]